-one has ever taken to the field with a gun, camera or even a pair of eyes and
+one has ever taken to the field with a gun, camera or even a pair

-was raw.
+country when it was raw.
 Or maybe there is someone like that.
 It’s

 just that I’ve never met that person and don’t think I want to.
 Instead,

 are zero; he died in 1874 at nearly 80 years of age.

 If, as Russian novelist Mikhail Zoschenko once put it, “’Man is excellently